kubanka-peter/docker-symfony-template/README.md

-You can use this template to start a project with traefik proxy.
+You can use this template to start developing a symfony application.
 [how to use github templates](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/creating-a-repository-from-a-template)

+It's configured for local development, but with some changes you can use it for production (Dockerfile is multipart, you can use the "base" target, then extend it with your changes), but production environments are different for project to project, so you have to configure it for yourself.

 Proxy
 =====